igorkry/tnt4j-streams/README.md

 ======================================

 * TNT4J-Streams can be run out of the box for a large set of data streaming without writing no additional code.
-All You need is to define Your data format mapping to TNT4J event mapping in TNT4J-Streams configuration.
+All you need is to define your data format mapping to TNT4J event mapping in TNT4J-Streams configuration.

 * Supports the following data sources:
     * File